AmandaDPerez/perez-academic/content/authors/admin/_index.md

   - Visitors
 highlight_name: false
 ---
 I am a Post-Doctoral Researcher UC Berkeley's School of Public Health in Social Epidemiology.
+My PhD is in social psychology.
 I am also an adjunct professor of Psychology at DVC and lecturer at UC Berkeley & UC Berkeley Extension.
 My research interests include include:

 (1) Racial Disparities in Health & Education\
 (2) Implicit racial Biases and Measurement\